-Many years ago it entered my husband's head to order a car kit from Florida, a copy of Jimmy Dean's Porsche Spyder.
+Many years ago it entered my husband's head to order a car kit from Florida, a copy of James Dean's Porsche Spyder.
 He recruited his mechanic/basketball buddy, Mario, to work on it.
 It was bright red and looked like a real Porsche sportscar, but the engine was a Volkswagen.
 Mario worked on it only when he had time and it took sometime before the thing actually ran.
 When it was functioning, my husband would take it out for an occasional spin, but then he started complaining that he was too tall for the car.
 More and more it sat in the garage, covered with canvas for protection.

 Now, around this time, Santa Monica park was being cleaned up, and apparently the rats there scattered throughout the neighborhood.
 We had a rat epidemic.
 I started to hear scurrying sounds in my office ceiling.
 I also heard little noises in the second story crawl space.
 My sons heard the sounds, and so did our cat who jumped nervously when she heard soft squeaking noises.
 My husband kept insisting he heard nothing, and nothing was wrong.
 Period.
 End of story.
 The rest of us finally kept quiet, even though we KNEW there were live things moving around.